Journalist, Writer & Co-Host of Call Your Girlfriend Podcast

 Design Director, Round

 Leah Procko is an experienced and talented creative thinker.
 She was previously the Head of Creative at the Sydney Opera House, and is currently the Design Director at Round, a design practice that harnesses culture and creativity to transform brands.
 She is passionate about creating remarkable experiences that engage people and enable organisations to grow.
 Her clients include Loving Earth, Melbourne Symphony Orchestra, Melbourne Spring Fashion Week, Melbourne Food and Wine Festival and TOM Organic.
 She says ‘In an industry as small as ours, being nice will get you a lot further than being an arsehole.’
-We’re with you, Leah.

 Lex Hirst is a commissioning editor for Penguin Random House, as well as a festival director and arts programmer who is driven by a love of great writing and exciting ideas.
 In 2014 and 2015 she co-directed the National Young Writers' Festival.
 She has programmed and produced events like Cubby House, the love child of Secret Garden Festival and Concrete Playground, Junkee Take On and is a SAMAG Committee Member.
 She is an experienced moderator and panelist with a deep respect for Australian arts and culture and we just don’t think it would be a good chat without her.